 Aki Mathilde Höegh is from Greenland and has the privilege of having a higher education.
 She is currently studying in Copenhagen.
 But she does not see being from Greenland as a restriction: “I do feel that people e.g. from Denmark are more privileged, but I do not see my origin as a restriction by any means.
 People make the country, and if we believe we can do anything then it must be possible”.
 Barbara Apol agrees, and says that they need to ditch the small country mindset and believe in themselves.
 There are a lot of possibilities as there is a lot that nobody has ever done before.

 The reality for these young women is that they all need to leave their homes to study what they want and to get the highest degree.
 Kjersti Irina Rosanoff Aronsen is from Northern Norway, from a village of 2,000 inhabitants.
 For her to pursue her own life goals, studies and career meant leaving home already as a teenager.
-Social media helps to keep in touch with friends who stayed and pursued other types of life, but she is willing to go wherever the life opportunities take her, and she beieves and youth today are much more mobile than the older generations.
+Social media helps to keep in touch with friends who stayed and pursued other types of life, but she is willing to go wherever the life opportunities take her, and youth today are much more mobile than the older generations.

 Youth panel: Kjersti Irina Rosanoff Aronsen (NO), Aki Mathilde Höegh (GL), Barbara Apol (FO).

 Opening by Kenneth Broman.